Pfern/TtT-in-Portugal-2016/TtT_session_1.md

 <a name="term"></a>
 ####Terminology used in learning
 Most definitions are taken from the [Glossary of Online Learning Terms](http://theelearningcoach.com/resources/online-learning-glossary-of-terms/); see also the Glossary of "Learning" Terms, Georgia Institute of Technology [(PDF)](docs/learningterms.pdf).
+Adaptations were introduced as necessary.

 * **ACTIVE LEARNING**: A process whereby learners are actively engaged in the learning process, rather than "passively" absorbing lectures.
 Active learning involves reading, writing, discussion, and engagement in solving problems, analysis, synthesis, and evaluation.
 Active learning often involves cooperative learning (from the [Glossary of education terms on Wikipedia](https://en.wikipedia.org/wiki/Glossary_of_education_terms)).
 * **ASYNCHRONOUS LEARNING**: When learners participate in an online learning course at different times.
 This might also be called eLearning or web-based training (WBT).
 Asynchronous learning allows learners to go through a course at their own pace and on their own schedule.
 * **BLENDED LEARNING or HYBRID LEARNING**: It is an instructional approach that includes a combination of online and in-person learning activities.
 For example, students can complete online self-paced assignments by a certain date and then meet on-site or online for additional learning activities.
 * **COURSEWARE**: Courseware refers to any instructional software that is delivered on a computer.
 * **DISTANCE EDUCATION or DISTANCE LEARNING**: Distance Education/Learning occurs when students and their instructors are in different geographical locations and the instruction occurs on an electronic device, such as a computer or mobile phone.
 The learning can occur in a synchronous environment, in which all participants are connected at the same time or in an asynchronous environment, when participants are engaged in learning at different times.
 * **eLEARNING**:eLearning (short for electronic learning) is an umbrella term that refers to all types of training, education and instruction that occurs on a digital medium, like a computer or mobile phone.
+The term evolved from Enhanced Learning which was actually more encompassing and acccurate.
 * **INFORMAL LEARNING**: Informal learning occurs when people have a need to know something.
 They set their own learning objectives and acquire knowledge, skills and information in their own ways.
 This could be through asking questions, observing experts, practicing and conversing.
 It’s the kind of natural learning humans do outside of a structured environment.
 * **INSTRUCTIONAL DESIGN**: Instructional design involves the identification of the knowledge, information, and skill gaps of a particular group of people and creating or selecting learning experiences that close this gap.
 Instructional designers base their learning decisions on cognitive psychology, instructional theory and best practices.
 * **INSTRUCTOR LED TRAINING (ILT)**: ILT typically refers to providing instruction in a classroom environment where the instructor and learners are together at the same time and in the same physical location.
-* **LEARNING OBJECTIVES (LOs)**: A LO is an outcome statement that captures specifically what knowledge, skills, attitudes learners should be able to exhibit following instruction.
 * **MOBILE LEARNING**: Learning that takes place on a hand-held device, such as a mobile phone, that can take place anytime and anywhere.
 * **MULTIMEDIA**: Multimedia refers to the presentation of information and instruction through a combination of graphics, audio, text, or video.
 Multimedia instruction is often interactive.
 * **ONLINE LEARNING**: The term online learning is often used synonymously with eLearning.
 It is an umbrella term that includes any type of learning accomplished on a computer and usually over the Internet.